 In order to be able to administer someone's estate you normally need to apply to the Probate Registry for a 'Grant of Letters of Administration'.
 You can ask your solicitor to help you with applying for a grant or you can make a personal application.

-Note that if Inheritance Tax is due on the estate some or all of this must be paid before a grant will be issued.
-Read the detail in our related articles 'Applying for probate' and 'Valuing an estate for Inheritance Tax'.
+If Inheritance Tax is due on the estate some or all of this must be paid before a grant will be issued.
+You can find out more at the links below.

 - Applying for probate in Northern Ireland